Haiyunchen2020/UDP_socket_multicast/README.md

 # UDP_socket_multicast

- This code is to use the multicast Python programs to send a small file to a selected few hosts.
+ This project is to use the multicast Python programs to send a small file to a selected few hosts.
  For these two programs to work properly, i.e., to send and receive a file, these two programs must adhere to a protocol.
 The programs at present implements the following simple protocol: